 - Letters of Evaluation (LOEs)

 - Personal Statement

 - Statistics for Medical School Applicants

 Your preparation for application to medical schools should always begin with assessment of your individual candidacy.
-Use the ACE Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisor about your progress.
+Use the Pre-Health Pillars Candidacy Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisor about your progress.